-So-called “qualified journeyman” can apply to the higher administrative authority to exercise authorization through the competent chamber of crafts; A prerequisite for this is that the journeyman's examination requires at least six years of work in the profession, of which in turn at least four years in a managerial position - both of which must be evidenced by corresponding certificates and certificates.
+So-called “qualified journeyman” can apply to the higher administrative authority for authorization to exercise through the competent chamber of crafts; Prerequisite for this is a minimum of six years in the profession after the journeyman's examination, of which in turn at least four years in a managerial position - both of which must be evidenced by appropriate certificates and certificates.

 Alternatives to the Master